qqprosperodd/Code_example/Region_coverage.md

 # Get region coverage and, plot scatter plot and box plot.

 We take many time for analysis of Bed files.
-R helps take less time for analysis.
+R helps us take less time for analysis.

-In this example, we analyse multiple Bam files on multiple BED region.
+In this example, you analyse multiple Bam files on multiple BED region.

-We get coverage on 9 bed region from 33 bam files.
+I calculated coverage on 9 bed region from 33 bam files.

 ### R code